barbaracalderon/dou-rest-api/README.md

 ## About

-Welcome to the landing page for the Diário Oficial da União (DOU) Web Restful API.
+Welcome to the repository that hosts the API and its landing page for the project **Diário Oficial da União (DOU) Web Restful API**.

 This API was developed as part of the Undergraduate Thesis (TCC) in Information Systems at the Federal University of Santa Catarina (UFSC).
 The project was implemented in the semester 2023.2 and supervised by [Prof. José Eduardo De Lucca](https://www.linkedin.com/in/delucca).